Virtual Trail Rider Challenge!

 TO ENTER: PLEASE COMPLETE THE ENTRY FORM AND THEN PAY

 RIBBONS: Virtual Trail Rider Challenge Ribbons will be awarded for each place.

 A SPECIAL AWARD: To the highest score on the each Course.
 Awards vary each time.

 ADDITIONAL PRIZES will be added to the event and posted.

-Lead Line: Free with paid adult entry or $10
+Lead Line (6 & under): Free with a paid adult entry or pay a youth entry fee.

 Entry Fee is for one class.

 Additional entries for the same person are eligible for a discount.
 You may use a different horse.

 TO ADD ADDITIONAL ENTRIES AT CHECKOUT – Click on Edit Order and change the quantity.

 If you (1 rider) are entering 2 classes, change the quantity to “2”, then use the code 2X-VTRC to save $6.